 The member structure is well-defined and a permanent staffing structure is now in place.
-Staffing and resources levels are regularly checked to ensure that the Combined Authority can deliver.

 Internal Audit

 RSM Assurance Limited were appointed as the Combined Authority's new internal auditors in September 2020.
 RSM provide the Chief Internal Auditor function for the Combined Authority and presented the audit plan for approval to the Audit & Governance Committee in November 2020 and has provided the Committee with regular updates since then.